+3.17.
 To paragraphs B, D, E (including the procedure indicated in footnote 51), F, G - regarding the continued stay of the proceedings in these cases in view of the investigation by the Securities Authority and the proceedings derived from it - at the request of the State, the handling of these cases is stayed, at this stage , until July 31, 2023 (subject to the filing of reservations, which will be examined).
-Regarding paragraph C - in relation to the motion from November 2015, following the State's motion regarding the stay of the procedure, the Court has set an internal reminder in the case for January 9, 2023, and in relation to the motion from March 2018, the State was granted an extension to submit an update notice on its behalf by September 5, 2023.
+Regarding paragraph C - in relation to the motion from November 2015, following the State's motion regarding the stay of the procedure, the Court has set an internal reminder in the case for January 9, 2023.
+The applicants submitted a motion for the continuation of the preliminary proceedings in the case and the motion is under discussion.
+In relation to the motion dated March 2018, the Court approved the State's motion to continue the stay in the procedure until December 31, 2023.